bookofproofs/bookofproofs.github.io/_sources/history/19th-century/jerrard.md

 **George Jerrard** was an English mathematician who worked on the theory of equations.

+### Mathematical Profile (Excerpt):
+1. Developed an algorithm that unified a subfield of mathematical logic.
+2. Published a series of papers on the underlying principles of the algorithm.
+3. Made breakthroughs in the fields of set theory and modal logic.
+4. Co-authored the book Modal Logic: An Introduction with Applications.
+5. Developed a highly influential model of fuzzy reasoning know as the Jerrard Axioms.
+6. Demonstrated the power of his algorithm to represent knowledge as declarative sentences.
+7. Founded the mathematical theory of decision procedures for propositional modal logics.

-Born 25 November 1804 Bodmin, Cornwall, England.
-Died 23 November 1863 Long Stratton, Norfolk, England.
+Born 25 November 1804, Bodmin, Cornwall, England.
+Died 23 November 1863, Long Stratton, Norfolk, England.

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Jerrard/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Jerrard/)